What Is Mortgage Loan Insurance?

 Who Pays for Mortgage Loan Insurance?

-When their down payment is less than 20%, the homebuyer is required to pay the insurance premium.
-This premium can either be blended into the mortgage and paid off over the life of the mortgage or paid as a lump sum in cash to reduce interest-carrying costs.
+The borrower will pay for the insurance when less than 20% is put down.
+This premium can either be rolled into the mortgage and paid off over the life of the mortgage or paid as a lump sum to reduce interest-carrying costs.

 Mortgage Loan Insurance Calculation

-Here is an example of calculating your default insurance premium if you buy a $400,000 property with a 5% downpayment.
+Here is an example of how to calculate your default insurance premium if you are buying a $400,000 property with a 5% downpayment and 25-year amortization.
 Your downpayment in this scenario is $20,000.

 $400,000 x 0.05 = $20,000